kingluo/myresume/README.md

 The lightspot of this project is that I embed the luajit upon the low-level protocol stack, so that we could implement the business logics in pure lua.
 The system is then extensible at ease for any usecase.

-I implement the WIN protocol (CDMA intelligent network) in the SIGTRAN stack, with API exported via OCRBA.
+I implement the WIN protocol (CDMA intelligent network) in the SIGTRAN stack, with API exported via CORBA.
 We have ton of test cases, while C lanuage is not so productive.
 The lua is good embedding language, simple but powerful.
 And the luajit's ffi could access the idl generated structures without conversion.
 Then I decide to wrap the whole ssp core with lua API.

 Just like ngx_lua, the CORBA C API (generated from the idl) are asynchronous, but the lua API is coroutine based, synchronous and nonblocking.
 The lua API is high-level, which may involves multiple low-level CORBA operations invocations, for example, opening dialog, sending operatioin, handleing operation callback, closing dialog.
 The core handles all low-level stuff, e.g. the dialog management, the state machine, and the memory management.